DIGITAL Engagement Kit – Check It Out!

 Run or walk to the Expo / Race Expo and Start Area

 Utilize Hotel Shuttles

-Park in the Train Station Parking Lot – Free and only a few minute walk to Bear Street / Bow Ave Race Start
+Park in the Train Station Parking Lot – Free and only a short walk to Central Park / Bow Ave Race Start

 This is also the best choice for our commitment to sustainability!